educates/labs-installation-guides/workshops/lab-installation-via-carvel/workshop/content/03-install-kapp-controller.md

 command: kubectl apply -f https://github.com/carvel-dev/kapp-controller/releases/latest/download/release.yml
 ```

-You will need to have cluster admin access to the cluster in order to install
+**NOTE**: Outside the scope of this workshop, you will need to have cluster admin access to
-`kapp-controller` and install Educates.
+your cluster in order to install `kapp-controller` and install Educates.